 These Chinese patent remedies can safely be combined with any of the following Western herbs.
 If you need help choosing the most effective formula or combination of herbs for your symptoms, consult an experienced herbalist.

-- Conception Vessel 17 (“Sea of Tranquillity”): This powerful immune-stimulating point provides strong support for the Lung energies, which produce the wei chi (immune energy).
-It also nourishes the Heart, which houses the shen (spirit), thus relieving the anxiety and depression that so often accompany serious chronic illness.
+Conception Vessel 17 (“Sea of Tranquillity”): This powerful immune-stimulating point provides strong support for the Lung energies, which produce the wei chi (immune energy).
+It also nourishes the Heart, which houses the shen (spirit), thus relieving the anxiety and depression that so often accompanies serious chronic illness.
 Location: Conception Vessel 17 is located on the center of the breastbone, directly above the thymus gland (the originating source of the T-cells).
 Gently massage this point with your fingers, using circular, clockwise motions.